mistakenot/react-kata/diary.md

 **TODO** Error handling.

 We're going to follow the pattern of going from Inputs -> Middle -> Outputs.
 So, now we've done the inputs, next are is the presentation layer.
 We write a failing test with a stub component and then fill it in, as before.
 Keep repeating the cycle until we can refactor out into a smaller component.
 Also implemented upways communication of events from the dumb component (facilities-filter) to the smart component (facilities-filter-form), that translates a DOM event into a domain event before pushing it up.

+# 3. Redux

+We've implemented the first component that has behaviour.
+However, it is not currently linked in to the rest of the application, so we need to implement Redux.
+I like to try to keep all redux-specfic library code in a single file, so we'll implement a [Redux](/src/Redux.js) component.